November 12, 2024

 EU is Afraid of USD Stablecoins Taking Over the EU Market

-The EU is therefor taken strategic steps to counteract the influence of USD stablecoins.
+The EU is therefor taken strategic to counteract the influence of USD stablecoins.

 But let us first check how the whole stablecoin market looks like.